ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-incremental-model.md

 ## Inserts-only mode

 To overcome the limitations of large datasets in incremental models, the plugin offers a configuration params ‘inserts-only’.
 When set, updated rows are inserted directly to the target table (a.k.a imdb_dbt.actor_summary) and no temporary table is being created.
-Note: In insert-only mode, rows that had been altered are inserted as new ones, resulting in duplicate rows.
-This mode is designed to support only new insertions.
-If you want an incremental table model that supports altered rows without duplication don’t use this mode!
+Note: Insert-only mode requires your data to be immutable.
+If you want an incremental table model that supports altered rows don’t use this mode!

 To illustrate this mode, we will add another new actor and re-execute dbt run with inserts_only=True